 AS WITH EVERYTHING, COMMUNICATION IS THE KEY.

-IF YOU LET US KNOW AS SOON AS POSSIBLE THEN WORK HARD WITH US IT WILL MINIMISE THE CHANCE OF THERE BEING ANY LONG LASTING PROBLEMS.
+IF YOU LET US KNOW AS SOON AS POSSIBLE THEN WORK HARD WITH US IT WILL MINIMISE THE CHANCE OF THERE BEING ANY LONG-LASTING PROBLEMS.

 - If you want to drop out of your contract it will be your responsibility to find a suitable replacement and that person has to go through the above process.
 A suitable replacement is:

-- Someone acceptable to the rest of the group, Escape Campus and the landlord
+- Someone acceptable to the rest of the group, Escape Campus and the landlord.

-- A person of similar circumstances, examples of which would be; undergraduate, post-graduate, full time student, similar age, same gender (if that is important to the other tenants)
+- A person of similar circumstances, examples of which would be; undergraduate, post-graduate, full time student, similar age, same gender (if that is important to the other tenants).

-We will help you through this process but advertising, conducting viewing, organising deposits, guarantors and contacts is time consuming and has overhead expenses, so £100 will be deducted from your deposit to cover these costs.
+We will help you through this process but advertising, conducting viewings, organising deposits, guarantors and contacts is time consuming and has overhead expenses, so £100 will be deducted from your deposit to cover these costs.